mrworf/iceshelf/README.md

 ## I keep getting "Signature not yet current" errors when uploading

 This is caused by your system clock being off by more than 5 minutes.
-It's highly recommended that you run a time synchronization daemon such as NTPd on the machine which is responsible for uploading the backup to glacier.
+It's highly recommended that you run a time synchronization daemon such as NTPd on the machine which is responsible for uploading the backup to AWS.

 ## When I run the tool, it says "Current GnuPG python module does not support file encryption, please check FAQ section in documentation"